 The guard stepped up beside me.
 “That’s enough questions.
 You’re holding up the line.”

-I looked behind us to see another couple waiting.
+I looked behind us to see an older couple waiting.
 As I turned back toward Annie, I glanced at the guard’s chest, where his nametag should have been.
 He wasn’t wearing one.
-The unease in my gut turned to dread.
+The unease in my stomach turned to dread.

 “Why are you following me up?”
 I asked the guard, proud that my voice was steady.
-My pulse pounded in my ears.
-Adrenaline coursed through my veins, readying me for the fight my body thought was coming.
+My pulse pounded in my ears, and adrenaline coursed through my veins, readying me for the fight my body thought was coming.

 “Who’s going to guard the front door in your absence?”
 I asked.
 I did not want him in here with me.
 “My boy toy can just wander in now.”

 I slid to the corner as the doors shut, putting space between me and the “guard”.
 My heart pounded against my ribcage.
-I was trapped in a tiny enclosed space with a man who not only thought Jakob was my boyfriend but who might also be in a rival gang.
-I’d heard all sorts of terrible stories about the violence committed against friends and family members of The Kings as payback or a warning, and as the man turned his smile toward me, I worried I was about to be next.
+I was trapped in a tiny enclosed space with a man who not only thought that Jakob was my boyfriend but who might also be in a rival gang.
+I’d heard all sorts of terrible stories about the violence committed against friends and family members of The Kings as payback or a warning, and as he turned toward me, I worried I was about to be next.

 “Jakob Larson, huh?” he said.

-I hadn’t said Jakob’s full name in front of him, and yet he knew it.
+I hadn’t said Jakob’s full name in front of him, yet he knew it.
 Shit, I really didn’t want to be right about this.

 “What about him?”
 I asked.